-S. covillei occurs from about 1100 - 1300 m elevation in alkali meadows that are periodically wet from nearby streams, springs or ground water in the Owens River drainage.
+S. covillei occurs from about 1100 - 1300 m elevation in alkali meadows that are periodically wet from nearby streams, springs, or ground water in the Owens River drainage.
 S. covillei's carbohydrate-rich roots allow it to survive drought periods but continuously dry periods are incompatible with population maintenance.
 S. covillei grows to 20-60 cm.
 The leaves are fleshy and waxy in texture.
 The inflorescence is an open panicle of several flowers.
 The leaves and flower sepals are coated in tiny branching hairs.

 According to Halford (1993), S. covillei population demographics are influenced by annual precipitation, timing and intensity of cattle grazing, competition with shrubs and rhizomatous grass species, and activities that influence surface and groundwater sources.
 Owens Valley checkerbloom flowers from April through June.
+S. covillei flowers are visited by a variety of insect pollinators and mature plants regularly produce seed.
+Localized distribution is by seed fall as the inflorescences senesce or localized seed predators, and long-distance seed distribution is likely facilitated by migrating seed foraging birds and large herbivore mammals which graze the mature fruit.

-In 2022, ICWD monitored six S. covillei sites, and twelve additional sites were noted as present or absent while surveying for Calochortus excavatus and during summer monitoring of Owens Valley vegetation conditions.
+In 2023, ICWD monitored five S. covillei sites, and fourteen additional sites were noted as present or absent while surveying for Calochortus excavatus and during summer monitoring of Owens Valley vegetation conditions.
 The number of sites monitored each year is determined by staffing levels in May.